Web for Pentester II

 SELECT * FROM users WHERE username='' or 1=1 --

-Our final payload is ' or 1=1 --.
-This payload can be optimized to 'or 1# to bypass some filtering, since MySQL will accept this syntax.
+to bypass some filtering, since MySQL will accept this syntax.

 Once the payload is ready, you can just put it in the form and submit.
-If you directly inject the payload in the URL, you will need to encode some characters (=, # and spaces).
-You can check man ascii or the first "Web For Pentester" for more details on URL-encoding.
+If you directly inject the payload in the URL, you will need to encode some characters (=

 Example 2

 This example is the same vulnerability with a twist.
 In the first example, the code only checked that something was returned.
-In this version, the developer decided to ensure that only one user exists.
+In this case, the developer decided to ensure that only one user exists.

 Example 3